mrrusof/mrrusof.github.io/_posts/2016-06-17-why-does-heap-work.markdown

 A thorough search reveals [Eric Martin's lecture notes on Heap's algorithm](#martin).
 The notes explain Heap's algorithm using a formal approach.
 This article explains Heap's algorithm by example.
+This article also provides a sample C implementation.

 If we understand why Heap's algorithm works, we might understand other problems like how to modify Heap's algorithm to distribute work amongst several parallel jobs or compute only relevant permutations efficiently.